shopsys/shopsys/UPGRADE-14.0.md

 -   if any of the database migrations do not suit you, there is an option to skip it; see [our Database Migrations docs](https://docs.shopsys.com/en/latest/introduction/database-migrations/#reordering-and-skipping-migrations)
 -   we may miss something even if we care a lot about these instructions.
 In case something doesn't work after the upgrade, you'll find more information in the [CHANGELOG](CHANGELOG.md)

+#### Movement of features from project-base to packages

+-   in this version, there are quite a lot of features that have been moved from `project-base` to the packages, mostly to the `framework` and the `frontend-api` package
+-   each section in the upgrade guide contains a link to the `project-base` diff and besides the particular upgrade instructions, there is also a list of the moved features you should be aware of (if there are any)
+-   if your project was originally not developed from the Commerce Cloud version, or it was developed on a version lower than `v13.0.0`, these feature movements should not affect you during the upgrade
+-   otherwise, you might need to adjust your project to the changes:
+    -   if you had no custom changes in the moved features, you should be fine, you can safely remove the features from your project and use the ones from the packages (project-base diff in each section will help you with that)
+    -   if you had custom changes in the moved features, you will need to adjust your project to the changes
+        -   you should remove everything that was not modified in your project and keep just the custom changes using the recommended ways of the [framework extensibility](https://docs.shopsys.com/en/latest/extensibility/)

 <!-- Insert upgrade instructions in the following format:
 - general instruction ([#<PR number>](https://github.com/shopsys/shopsys/pull/<PR number>))
     - additional instructions